 “Upon that black peak lava flowed from that primordial spring of the depths.
 There was a great throne of glowing orbs, surrounded by floating souls who were unborn; between death and life.
 I looked upon the world and saw all of its mechanisms right down to the finest detail.
 Gears turned within gears within gears.
 The higher I went the lower I was, and the lower I went the higher I was.
 I looked at myself without myself.
 None of it mattered.
 I knew gnosis but found that I did not care.
 I felt lightheaded in the thin air and thought perhaps I might float like the other souls.

 “A soul called Sisyphus joined me.
 He pushed a huge boulder and balanced it at the summit.
 He sat upon the throne of glowing orbs and looked out upon the same view as the rest.
 The boulder he pushed was smooth from rolling.
 The path I travelled up the mountain must have been established by Sisyphus and his boulder.
 He smiled and said:

-The horizon seems farther the higher I go Knowledge shows us our ignorance My boulder seems bigger the lower I go Ignorance feels like knowledge This I know Beyond I do not Oh may I never stop climbing
+The horizon seems farther the higher I go My boulder seems bigger the lower I go This I know Beyond I do not Oh may I never stop climbing